Simulations¶

 Retrieve a list of sample data associated with the given handle.
 There will be one entry in the list per probe associated with the probeset id used when the sampling was set up.
 Each entry is a pair

-contains the recorded values.For example, if a probe was placed on a locset describing three positions,
+(samples, meta)wheremetais the probe metadata as would be returned byprobe_metadata(probeset_id), andsamplescontains the recorded values.For example, if a probe was placed on a locset describing three positions,

-.An empty list will be returned if no output was recorded for the cell.
+samples(handle)will return a list of length \(3\).
+In each element, each corresponding to a location in the locset, you’ll find a tuple containingmetadataanddata, wheremetadatawill be a string describing the location, anddatawill (usually) be anumpy.ndarray.An empty list will be returned if no output was recorded for the cell.
 For simulations that are distributed using MPI, handles associated with non-local cells will return an empty list.
 It is the responsibility of the caller to gather results over the ranks.

 The format of the recorded values (

-) will depend upon the specifics of the probe, though generally it will be a NumPy array, with the first column corresponding to sample time and subsequent columns holding the value or values that were sampled from that probe at that time.
+data) will depend upon the specifics of the probe, though generally it will be a NumPy array, with the first column corresponding to sample time and subsequent columns holding the value or values that were sampled from that probe at that time.

 - progress_banner()¶